Hopding/pdf-lib/README.md

   const pdfDoc = await PDFDocument.create()
   const courierFont = await pdfDoc.embedFont(StandardFonts.Courier)
   const page = pdfDoc.addPage()
-  page.drawText('Some text in the Courier font', { font: courierFont })
+  page.drawText('Some boring latin text in the Courier font', {
+    font: courierFont,
+  })
   ```
 - **The standard fonts do not support all characters** available in Unicode.
 The Times Roman, Helvetica, and Courier fonts use WinAnsi encoding (aka [Windows-1252](https://en.wikipedia.org/wiki/Windows-1252)).
 The WinAnsi character set only supports 218 characters in the Latin alphabet.
 For this reason, many users will find the standard fonts insufficient for their use case.
 This is unfortunate, but there's nothing that PDF libraries can do to change this.
 This is a result of the PDF specification and its age.
 Note that the [ZapfDingbats](https://en.wikipedia.org/wiki/Zapf_Dingbats) and [Symbol](<https://en.wikipedia.org/wiki/Symbol_(typeface)>) fonts use their own specialized encodings that support 203 and 194 characters, respectively.
 However, the characters they support are not useful for most use cases.
 See [here](assets/pdfs/standard_fonts_demo.pdf) for an example of all 14 standard fonts.
 - **You can use characters outside the Latin alphabet** by embedding your own fonts.
 Embedding your own font requires to you load the font data (from a file or via a network request, for example) and pass it to the `embedFont` method.
 When you embed your own font, you can use any Unicode characters that it supports.
 This capability frees you from the limitations imposed by the standard fonts.
 Most PDF files use embedded fonts.
 You can embed and use a custom font like so ([see also](#embed-font-and-measure-text)):